bEbOuNdLeSs/1-code-refactor/README.md

 - nav
 - section

 Each element listed above is descriptive in it's functionality and purpose within HTML this eliminating confusion that may occur when a colleague or another individual looks at the code.
-Incomparison to the document before and editations, one may become confused due to the lack of descriptive semantic elements as divs are not descriptive in their function. <br/>
+Incomparison to the document before and editations, one may become confused due to the lack of descriptive semantic elements as divs are not descriptive in their function.

+# HTML